RadeonOpenCompute/ROCm_Documentation/Remote_Device_Programming/Remote-Device-Programming.rst

 ROCmRDMA
 =========
+**Peer-to-Peer bridge driver for PeerDirect - Deprecated Repo**

-ROCmRDMA is the solution designed to allow third-party kernel drivers to utilize DMA access to the GPU  memory.
+This is now included as part of the ROCK `Kernel Driver <https://github.com/RadeonOpenCompute/ROCK-Kernel-Driver>`_ ROCmRDMA is the solution designed to allow third-party kernel drivers to utilize DMA access to the GPU  memory.
 It allows direct path for data exchange (peer-to-peer) using the standard features of PCI Express.

 Currently ROCmRDMA provides the following benefits: